AUsama007/DataScienceSalary/README.md

 *	Parsed rating out of company text
 *	Made a new column for company state
 *	Added a column for if the job was at the company’s headquarters
-*	Transformed founded date into age of company
-*	Made columns for if different skills were listed in the job description:
-    * Python
-    * R
-    * Excel
-    * AWS
-    * Spark
-*	Column for simplified job title and Seniority
-*	Column for description length

 ## Model Building